 About UsFounded in 2001, My Sister's Closet is a social enterprise of Battered Women's Support Services (BWSS).
 As advocates of zero waste, eco-fashion and the thrift movement, we enable all genders to access beautiful new and second-hand clothing and locally made artisan creations by women.
-100 percent of revenue generated from sales help fund the violence prevention and intervention services and programs operated by BWSS, supporting more than 18,000 requests we receive annually.
+100 percent of revenue generated from sales help fund the violence prevention and intervention services and programs operated by BWSS, responding to over 100,000 requests since March 2020.

 Cleaning Out Your Closet?

-We welcome donations of laundered, gently used or new women and men's clothing and accessories for donation.
-Donations can be dropped off at our Downtown Vancouver location (1092 Seymour St.) on Wednesdays 11-5 and Sundays 1-5 and at our Drive location (1830 Commercial Drive) Wednesdays to Sundays 11-6.
+We welcome donations of laundered, gently used or new women and men's clothing and accessories.
+Donations can be dropped off at our 1830 Commercial Drive and 3958 Main Street locations Monday to Sunday 11am-6pm.
 If further information is needed, please do not hesitate to contact firstname.lastname@example.org or call 778-996-5451.

 With gratitude we work on the unceded, ancestral, and occupied, traditional lands of the xʷməθkʷəy̓əm (Musqueam), Səl̓ílwətaʔ (Tsleil-Watuth), Stó:lō, Shíshálh (Sechelt) and Skwxwú7mesh (Squamish) Nations of the Coast Salish people, also colonially known as Vancouver, British Columbia, Canada.